student.uva.nl

 Upcoming projects

-In the second semester 23-24, together with Prakken d'Oliveira Human Rights, the Criminal Justice Clinic is going to do research on the international crime of "The passing of sentences and the carrying out of executions without previous judgement pronounced by a regularly constituted court, affording all judicial guarantees which are generally recognized as indispensable."(article 8.2 under c ICC Statute).
-The research will focus on jurisprudence from international tribunals, as well as (European or otherwise) national courts in regards to this crime and will address the question what 'judicial guarantees which are generally recognized as indispensable' constitutes, and how this relates to non-Western forms of dispute resolution.
-Dutch language skills are an advantage, but not essential.
+In the first semester 24-25, together with Prakken d'Oliveira Human Rights, the Criminal Justice Clinic carries out a research on the international crime of "The passing of sentences and the carrying out of executions without previous judgement pronounced by a regularly constituted court, affording all judicial guarantees which are generally recognized as indispensable."(article 8.2 under c ICC Statute).
+The research focuses on jurisprudence from international tribunals, as well as (European or other) national courts in regards to this crime and will address the question what 'judicial guarantees which are generally recognized as indispensable' constitutes, and how this relates to non-Western forms of dispute resolution.

 Prior projects